GTimothee/compare-rags/README.md

-# RAG comparative study
+# Graph RAG comparative study

 // Work in progress

 ## Introduction

 Objectives of the repo:
-- Compare python RAG frameworks
+- Compare python graph RAG frameworks
    - which one is the simplest to setup and use?
    - which one gives the best results without too much tuning?
    - what is the best performance I can expect with a given framework?
 What is the optimal configuration?